Bioethanol is a biofuel which is obtained from plants containing sugar and starch such as sugar cane, corn, wheat

 Bioethanol was originally politically promoted in the 1970s because of the oil crisis because it contributed to the independence from oil and strengthened domestic agriculture.
 At the turn of the millennium, the climate-protecting effects of biofuels were added, which speak for biofuels made from renewable raw materials.

-The use of biofuels varies widely around the world and is usually added to premium petrol.
+The use of biofuels varies widely across the world and is usually added to premium petrol.
 The blending rates vary depending on the country between E5 (5 percent bioethanol), E10 and E25 up to E85.

 Below are a few selected articles that take a look at the here and now and the future of biofuels.

 Current status of bioethanol

 Like most first-generation biofuels, the production of bioethanol from corn or wheat is currently under criticism because the cultivation of the energy crops required for this is in competition with food production.
-The associated with the 2007/2008 food price crisis Tank-well plates debate has also dampened the euphoria for the use of bioethanol.
+The associated with the 2007/2008 food price crisis Tank trough plate debate has also dampened the euphoria for the use of bioethanol.
 Since then, a critical discussion about the risks of bioethanol production has started, whether the use of bioethanol is justified from both a moral and a climate-protecting point of view.

 A generalization of the debate in the direction of "all biofuels are bad" is morally just as questionable as a blind endorsement of bioethanol & Co.
 In many regions, biofuels are the only way to achieve the use of agricultural machinery at all.
 The climate-protecting effect of bioethanol is only a bonus in these cases.
 Furthermore, politics and the biofuels industry have adjusted to the wishes of consumers in recent years and the use of bioethanol in Germany has been a must since 2011 be sustainably certified and have a significantly better carbon footprint than fossil fuels.